Up to 60% off sofas & mattresses — limited‑time deals.

 10. Who should skip the Softa mattress?

 Ultra-hot sleepers who hate any warmth will probably be happier with cooler hybrids.
 Very heavy, strict stomach sleepers may also want a firmer bed.
-People who spend a lot of time sitting on the edge should look for stronger perimeter support than the Softa provides.
+People who spend a lot of time sitting on the edge should look for stronger perimeter support.

 Related Post